Cycling helmets in Poland

 Choosing the right helmet

-A helmet only works if it’s worn correctly.
-It should sit level on your head, not tilted back, and cover most of your forehead.
-The straps should form a snug “V” under each ear and the buckle should be tight enough that the helmet stays in place when you shake your head.
-A loose or badly positioned helmet won’t protect you effectively — and may even cause discomfort or distraction.
+A bicycle helmet, regardless of whether it meets standards and certifications, is only effective if worn correctly.
+The helmet should sit straight on the head, not tilted back, and should cover most of the forehead.
+The straps should form a tight ‘V’ under each ear and the buckle should be tight enough to keep the helmet in place when you shake your head.
+A loose or incorrectly positioned helmet does not provide adequate protection and can even cause discomfort or distraction, thereby creating additional danger.

 Whether you wear a helmet or not, the most important thing is to ride with awareness — follow traffic rules, stay visible, and respect other road users.
 A helmet is just one part of cycling safety, but it’s a simple step that can make a big difference.